exakat/php-dictionary/dictionary/non-breakable-space.ini.rst

 Space is one of the base ascii character.
 They are often used to separate words, and are forbidden from being used in names.

-PHP supports Unicode characters, and some of the characters are called : non breaking spaces.
+PHP supports Unicode characters, and some of the characters are called: non breaking spaces.
 They behave like a space, by displaying a blank area.
 Yet, they are recognized internally as a non-space, and can be used in a name.

 Non-breakable spaces are useful for tests, as they make the testing name more readable.
 They are also quite rare, and confusing for newcomers.